AI4quantum/maestro-mcp/README.md

 4. Add tests for new functionality
 5. Run the test suite: `./test.sh all`
 6. Run the linter: `./lint.sh`
+7. Ensure CI passes
-7. Submit a pull request
+8. Submit a pull request

 ## License